tibbben/indigenous-cartography/syllabus.md

 > Required Reading:

+-   Chapter 1 "1500-1800: Florida a Land of Opportunity" and Epilogue from Missall, J. and M. Missall (2020). *The Seminole Struggle: A History of Americas Longest Indian War*.
+Pineapple Press, Palm Beach FL.
+-   Cancel, J. and P. Backhouse (2017).
+"Archaeometry: Where GIS Meets the People" in *We Come for Good; Archaeology and Tribal Historic Preservation at the Seminole Tribe of Florida*, Backhouse, P., Weisman, B. & Rosebrough, MB. (eds).
+Gainesville: University Press of Florida.
+P 206-220.
+-   Mahoney, M. (2017). "*Tarakkvlkv* (Land of Palms): Bridging the Gap between Archaeology and Tribal Perspectives" in *We Come for Good; Archaeology and Tribal Historic Preservation at the Seminole Tribe of Florida*, Backhouse, P., Weisman, B. & Rosebrough, MB. (eds).
+Gainesville: University Press of Florida. p 179-205.
 -   Rocheleau, Dianne.
 (2005).
 Maps as Power Tools: locating communities in space or situating people and ecologies in place.
 In J. P. Brosius, A. L. Tsing & C. Zerner (Eds.), *Communities and Conservation* (pp. 327-362).
 Lanham MD: Alta Mira Press.

+> Suggested Reading:

 -   Sundberg, J. (1998).
 NGO landscapes in the Maya biosphere reserve, Guatemala. *The Geographical Review*, 88 (3), 388-390.
 -   Goldman, Mara.
 (2021).
 Mapping multiple in Maasailand: Ontological openings for knowing and managing nature otherwise.
 In U. Dieckmann (Ed.), *Mapping the Unmappable?
 Cartographic Explorations with Indigenous Peoples in Africa* (pp. 193-222).
 Bielefeld: transcript Verlag.

-> Suggested Reading:

 -   Edney, Matthew H. (2012).
 Field/Map.
 In K. Nielsen, M. Harbsmeier & C. Ries (Eds.), *Scientists and Scholars in the Field* (pp. 431-456). Århus: Aarhus University Press.

 > [slide deck](slides/slides14.html) [...](lessons/lessons.html?l=14)